Translated using DeepL

 • The directory /var/tmp is located on a fast NVMe RAID 1 volume.

-The advantage of using them, especially for I/O-intensive computations, is also a lower load on the network and also on the server with the home and data storage.
+The advantage of using them, especially for I/O-intensive computations, is also lower network and server load with the home and data storage.

 To use this space, store your data in a directory with your login.
 Data that is not accessed (according to atime) is automatically deleted, for /tmp when it is a few days old, for /var/tmpwhen it is a few months old (see /etc/tmpfiles.d/tmp.conf for exact settings).
 Disk quotas do not apply here; however, be considerate of others in your use of space.